 The Sony RX100 from the previous year has won over the favor of both professional reviewers and average customers, rising to the position of the best-selling premium compact camera for many periods over the last year.

-It defeated competitors like the Canon G15, the Nikon P7700, and the Fuji X20 to earn the title of the best premium small camera on this site, TechRadar.com.
-Because it has a sensor that is one inch (type) in size, which is substantially more significant than the devices that are found in other cameras on the market, it is currently the only product of its kind available for purchase.
+It defeated competitors like the Canon G15, the Nikon P7700, and the Fuji X20 to earn the title of the best premium small camera on TechRadar.com.
+Furthermore, because it has a one-inch (type) sensor, which is substantially more significant than the devices found in other cameras, it is currently the only product available for purchase.

 Now, Sony is coming out with an updated camera version known as the RX100 Mark II.
-This new model has many of the same specs as its predecessor, but it also has some significant upgrades.
-It will be available for purchase at the same time as the original RX100, which Sony has stated would continue to be available for purchase through at least the holiday season of 2013.
+This new model has many of the same specs as its predecessor but has some significant upgrades.
+It will be available for purchase at the same time as the original RX100, which Sony has stated would continue to be available through at least the holiday season of 2013.

 Sony RX100 II Build Quality